herbowicz/deno/PRIVACY.md

 # Deno Dev Privacy Policy

-Deno Land Inc ("Deno", "company", "we", "our", "us") is a corporation registered in Delaware, USA doing business as "Deno".
 This privacy policy will explain how our organization uses the personal data we collect from you when you use Deno Dev ("Service").

 Topics: